 - May receive blood thinners before and after surgery

-- May wear compression stocking on your legs after surgery to improve blood flow
+- May wear compression stockings on your legs after surgery to improve blood flow

 - Will be encouraged to get out of bed and walk in the halls to improve blood flow